On the Convergence Rate of Average Consensus and Distributed Optimization over Unreliable Networks: Introduction

 where $n$ is the total number of agents in the system.
 The applications of such distributed optimization problems include distributed machine learning and distributed resource allocation.
 Robustifying distributed optimization against link failures has received some attention recently \cite{Duchi2012,nedic2015distributed}.
 Duchi et al.\ \cite{Duchi2012} assumed that each realizable link failure pattern admits a doubly-stochastic matrix.
-In the case wherein each agent knows the number of reliable outgoing links \cite{nedic2015distributed}, the requirement for the doubly stochastic matrices was removed by incorporating the push-sum mechanism.
+Assuming each agent knows, in each iteration, the number of outgoing links that are working properly \cite{nedic2015distributed}, the requirement for doubly stochastic matrices was removed by incorporating the push-sum mechanism.
 However, the implementation of push-sum in \cite{nedic2015distributed} implicitly assumed the adoption of acknowledgement mechanism.

 In this work, we consider directed links, and we {\em do not} require each node know its current outgoing degree.
-As a result of this, if a message packet is dropped over a link, the sender is not aware of this loss.
-This scenario arises frequently in real systems.
-Although acknowledge mechanisms can be incorporated to improve reliability, this may slow down the convergence due to the need for message retransmission (requiring more time for each iteration of the algorithm).
-We characterize the convergence rate of reaching average consensus in the presence of packet-dropping link failures, which is, to the best of our knowledge, lacking in literature.
-Then we apply our robust consensus update to the classical distributed dual averaging method as the information aggregation primitive.
+That is, the message losses might be asymmetric between a pair of agents, and if a message packet is dropped by a link, the sender is not aware of this loss.
+Although acknowledge mechanisms can be incorporated to improve reliability, it may slow down the convergence due to the necessity of message retransmission.
+In this paper, we first propose and characterize the convergence rate of reaching average consensus in the presence of packet-dropping link failures.
+Then we apply our robust consensus update to the classical distributed dual averaging method wherein the consensus update is used as the information aggregation primitive.
 We show that the local iterates converge to a common optimum of the global objective at rate $O(\frac{1}{\sqrt{t}})$, where $t$ is the number of iterations, matching the failure-free performance of the distributed dual averaging method.